This specification describes Shapes Constraint Language (SHACL) User Interfaces.

 from the SHACL UI namespace.

-Property shapes can explicitly specify the preferred viewer for its values using shui:viewer
+A property shape can have an explicitly specified preferred viewer for its values in shui:viewer

 .